Integrate Using Cursor / Claude Code (MCP Server)

 Understand data access boundaries

-The MCP server provides read-only access to:
+The MCP server can access:

 - RiskOS™ documentation